 Kate's Cabin services

-An old truckstop on the northbound A1 is now overshadowed by it's larger competitor Peterborough less than a mile south.
+An old truckstop on the northbound A1 has been overshadowed by it's larger competitor less than a mile to the south.

 Short stay customer parking is available with HGV parking available behind the filling station.

 This information is provided to us by third parties.
 You should always check with staff on site.

 A truckstop and café opened here in the 1930s.
 Known as Kate's Cabin, it became a well-known landmark and has now leant its name to the whole service area.
 The truckstop is remembered by lorry drivers mainly for its potholed car park.